 Have you Googled Glenn Peoples lately?
 You seem to be held in very high regard and you have lots of people interacting with your stuff.
 That you know of, what’s the coolest place/person that has interacted with some of your work?

-Ah, self Googling.
+Ah, self-Googling.
 I hadn’t done that for quite some time actually, but after getting this question I did!
 I guess the kind of regard I’m held in will always depend on who you ask.
 I really like the fact that a lot of people who are wanting to explore issues in philosophy and theology for the first time are finding the site or the podcast, and I get a lot of really encouraging feedback about what I do, which is always appreciated.
-With others it’s never really clear what sort of regard you’re held in.
 There will always be cases of bloggers whose reaction to some of the things I say I can predict quite well – and it’s not because I’m a prophet.
-I believe that religion can be rational.
+I believe that religion can be rational and that the rejection of all religious beliefs is in general not rational.
 I am persuaded that the modern liberal conviction that religious beliefs have no place in public or political life is mistaken.
 I think abortion is prima facie unjustifiable homicide – and so on.
 No matter how I reach those conclusions I can expect the same sort of responses.
 As in a lot of other areas, the blogosphere is a pretty partisan place, and sometimes you get people attacking your arguments because it’s their job to: They speak for “the other side.”
-And that’s not always because they’re an atheist or they think Christianity is true.
-I find when I’m talking about issues like hell or dualism, for example, I get people attacking me as though they’re doing their duty in doing so.
+And that’s not always because they’re an atheist or their team thinks Christianity is untrue.
+I find when I’m talking about issues like hell or dualism, for example, I get people attacking me as though they’re doing their Christian duty.
 Overbearing partisanship is one of my bugbears.

 But of course it’s not all like that.
 By far most of the interaction that I see with my work is very positive and constructive.
 It gets used as the springboard for discussions at other blogs, people contact me and ask for copies of talks I’ve referred to or transcripts of podcast episodes to help with their studies, all of which is encouraging to see.
 A professor of law in Michigan contacted me to say that he would be using selections from a podcast of mine on Secularism and Equality in his teaching.
 Part of what’s cool about interacting with the ideas of other people (whether in agreement or disagreement) is that often those people come out of the woodwork and interact with you about it personally, whether here at the blog or in private.
 When I was discussing emergentism in philosophy of mind William Hasker dropped by the blog.
 When I had something to say about the Evil God Challenge Stephen law started visiting.
 I’ve been able to meet leaders of various campus groups that look at Christian apologetics (e.g. Reasonable Faith and Ratio Christi to name a couple).
 From memory the blog is how I met Tim McGrew.
 While I was writing these responses to your questions, for example, I got an email asking me to speak (via Skype video chat) to a chapter of Reasonable Faith in California.
 I don’t know that I’d want to pick the coolest such encounter or interaction, but there have been a lot of really positive examples.